Lavin-Valechha/Gmail_Voice_Extension/README.markdown

 - Built with inspiration from voice assistant and email automation projects.
 - Thanks to Google Gmail API, spaCy, and CustomTkinter communities for their robust tools.

-For issues or suggestions, open a GitHub issue or contact [your email or GitHub profile].
+For issues or suggestions, open a GitHub issue or contact me.